Expiration Date of Entry Visa

 - Register for a full-time course load every semester.
 Failure to register for a full-time complement of courses is an automatic breach of lawful status.

-- F-1 and J-1 students may not study part-time.
+- F-1 and J-1 students may not study part-time, and are required to attend classes

 - Remain at Carleton College for the complete duration of the program of study (Bachelor of Arts).
 Students wishing to transfer to another institution before completion of this course of study will need to receive proper authorization from both Carleton College and the transfer institution.